 And connecting through social media allows you to meet like-minded people who might otherwise be difficult to track down.
 For example, if you’re a freelance writer looking for writing jobs, there’s an entire community waiting for you on ProBlogger.

-If you need help or have questions about your business, don’t hesitate to reach out on your selected social media platform.
+If you need help or have questions about your business, please reach out on your selected social media platform.
 Someone will be able to direct you in an appropriate direction.

 Niche Social Media Platforms